hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 Apply a 'Fake User' to the script (otherwise it will get removed after you quit Blender).

-- Add materials to be used.
+- Add the materials to be used.
 Each material should also have a Fake User to stay persistent.
 As the Python script goes down the list of blocks it will loop through the list of materials.

 <p align="center">
   <img src="images/Blender_Materials_List.png" width="400">